patrys/apollo-tooling/packages/apollo/README.md

   $ apollo schema:publish

 OPTIONS
-  -h, --help           Show command help --config=config      Path to your Apollo config file --endpoint=endpoint  The URL of the server to fetch the schema from --header=header      Additional headers to send to server for introspectionQuery --json               Output successful publish result as JSON --key=key            The API key for the Apollo Engine service --tag=tag            The tag to publish the schema to
+  -h, --help            Show command help --config=config       Path to your Apollo config file --endpoint=endpoint   The URL of the server to fetch the schema from --header=header       Additional headers to send to server for introspectionQuery --json                Output successful publish result as JSON --engineKey=engineKey The API key for the Apollo Engine service --tag=tag             The tag to publish the schema to
 ```

 _See code: [src/commands/schema/publish.ts](https://github.com/apollographql/apollo-cli/blob/master/packages/apollo/src/commands/schema/publish.ts)_